aaron9000/noisy/README.md

 ### Features
 - Supports Perlin and Worley noise
 - Can generate 2D and 3D noise
-- Seemless tiling in all dimensions
+- Seamless tiling in all dimensions
 - Easy to use

 ### Noise Types